Forever Alone: Pros of Celebrating Valentine’s Day Solo

 You Can Save Money and Even Profit

-Being a commercialized holiday, Valentine’s Day literally empties your wallet – you buy gifts, cards, chocolates, pay for entries and dinner.
-Having no date cuts a half of these spending if you still want to have fun alone, or doesn’t require any finances.
-What is more – you can make profit of it.
-Here are some opportunities to make some money on valentine’s day:
+Being a commercialized holiday, Valentine’s Day literally empties your wallet – you buy gifts, cards, chocolates, and pay for entries and dinner.
+Having no date cuts half of this spending if you still want to have fun alone, or doesn’t require any finances.
+What is more – you can make a profit from it.
+Here are some opportunities to make some money on Valentine’s Day: